-This free online writing workshop for teens is instructed by celebrated professional queer playwrights from Diversionary Theatre in San Diego and National Queer Theater in NYC.
+This free online writing workshop for teens is instructed by celebrated professional queer playwrights from Diversionary Theatre.

 This six-session workshop is specifically designed for young playwrights of all experience levels, ages 13-19, who identify as queer, trans, or non-binary.
 This course is instructed by notable queer playwrights who will utilize a combination of writing prompts and various techniques to help generate material, followed by a group sharing approach that is designed to assist and guide participants in the creation of a new work or short-form play.

 No prior playwriting experience is required to participate, and students of all experience levels are welcome to join.
 Participating writers will have the option to share their work in this lab with the public, but it is not mandatory.